 EGPA is characterized by extravascular necrotizing granulomas (usually rich in eosinophils), eosinophilia, and tissue infiltration by eosinophils.
 However, these abnormalities do not always coexist.
 The vasculitis typically affects small- and medium-sized arteries.
-Any organ can be affected, but the lungs, skin, sinuses, cardiovascular system, kidneys, peripheral nervous system, CNS, joints, and GI tract are most commonly affected.
-Occasionally, pulmonary capillaritis may cause alveolar hemorrhage.
+Any organ can be affected, but the lungs, skin, sinuses, cardiovascular system, kidneys, peripheral nervous system, central nervous system, joints, and gastrointestinal (GI) tract are most commonly affected.
+Rarely, pulmonary capillaritis may cause alveolar hemorrhage.

 The syndrome has 3 phases, which may overlap: